Finding a Top Financial Advisor Firm in Lincoln, Nebraska

-Plan A was formed in 2015 and became an investment advisor in 2017, making it the youngest firm on our list.
+Plan A was formed in 2015 and became an investment advisor in 2017.
 Its founder Ronald W. Anderson, Jr. still works for the firm.
 Today, Plan A offers a range of portfolio management and financial consulting services.
 Based on your needs, the firm can guide you through topics like effective budgeting, paying off debt, retirement planning, estate planning and more.

-The firm works with individuals, corporations, charitable organizations, trusts and estates.
+The firm works with individuals, charitable organizations, as well as pension and profit-sharing plans.
 But according to paperwork it recently filed with the SEC, the bulk of its client base consists of individuals outside the high-net-worth scope.

 Plan A builds portfolios based on a client’s risk tolerance.
 These are generally constructed with mutual funds, ETFs, individual stocks and bonds, annuities and life insurance investments.The firm may adhere to strategic asset allocation or dynamic asset allocation.
 The former involves a passive approach and doesn’t require changing asset allocations in spite of changing market conditions.
 The dynamic asset allocation approach, however, takes into account changing market conditions which may influence a strategic change in asset allocation exposure.

 If you're still reviewing financial advisors, use our SmartAsset financial advisor matching tool.
 It connects you with advisors who serve in your area.
 You can review their credentials and set up meetings before deciding to work with one.